All posts tagged: food

 Chorizo kumara hash

-This was brunch this morning.
-One of those quick scrappy meals using up whatever we had in the fridge at the time.
-It wasn’t definitely NOT going to be a blog post but The Koala said it looked pretty and convinced me to photograph it.
-So here it is.
-100% could be served for dinner if you enjoy a good breakfast for dinner.
-For those outside of New Zealand, kumara is the Māori word for sweet potato.
+For those outside of New Zealand, kūmara is the Māori word for sweet potato.
 Feel free to use sweet potato or a combination of sweet potato and potato.
 I used fresh chorizo sausages made from free range pork.
 You can substitute this with any well spiced sausage.
 Do not substitute with dried or cured chorizo.
-Chorizo kumara hash Serves 2 Ingredients 2 kumara (sweet potato) 2 tablespoons olive oil 3 fresh chorizo sausages 1/2 an onion, diced 1 garlic clove, chopped 1-2 tablespoons tomato paste 2 handfuls baby spinach To serve: fried eggs and buttered toast Preparation Peel kumara and cut into 2-3cm cubes.
-Place in a saucepan of boiling water and …
+Chorizo kumara hash 10 mins prep | 20 mins cook Difficulty: Easy | Serves 2 Ingredients 2 kūmara (sweet potato) 2 tablespoons olive oil 3 fresh chorizo sausages half an onion, diced 1 garlic clove, chopped 1-2 tablespoons tomato paste 2 handfuls baby spinach To serve: fried eggs and buttered toast Preparation Peel kūmara and cut into 2-3cm cubes.
+Place in a saucepan of boiling water and simmer for 10-12 minutes until tender.
+Drain and reserve.
+In the meantime, place a heavy skillet or sauce pan on high heat and add olive oil.
+Make a vertical cut down each chorizo sausage, pulling out the sausage meat and discard the casings.
+Add to hot pan, breaking up the sausage meat into …

 Perfect picnic food with Californian Medjool Dates